Specman: If at first you don’t succeed – Test, test and test again

 Somewhat ironically, most would also agree that the extent of that disaster often mirrors the extent of the original, missed problem.

-History is littered with examples of product recalls from cars to airplanes, computers to cellphones.
+History with examples of product recalls from cars to airplanes, computers to cellphones.

 One need only think back to Samsung’s disastrous problems with the Galaxy Note 7 to see how disruptive and damaging faulty products can be.